ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 **Examples of using Prefix and Delimiter Condition Statements** Consider the object named *"folder1/subfolder1/file.txt"*:
 Prefix of *"folder1/"* AND no Delimiter
-   - user can return a list of every objects that starts with folder1/ by doing a list request on folder1/ and not providing a delimiter
+   - User can return a list of every objects that starts with folder1/ by doing a list request on folder1/ and not providing a delimiter
-   - if user uses delimiter of *"/"* in the list request, they'd be restricted to only seeing the first level of objects and subfolders in folder1/
+   - If user uses delimiter of *"/"* in the list request, they'd be restricted to only seeing the first level of objects and subfolders in folder1/
-   - if user tries to list the subfolder (requests to list prefix = *“folder1/subfolder1/”*), access is denied
+   - If user tries to list the subfolder (requests to list prefix = *“folder1/subfolder1/”*), access is denied

 Prefix of *"folder1/"* AND Delimiter of *"/"*
-   - user can only list the objects and subfolders in the 1st level of folder1
+   - User can only list the objects and subfolders in the 1st level of folder1
-   - user can only do list requests that specify delimiter of *"/"*
+   - User can only do list requests that specify delimiter of *"/"*
-   - if user tries to list the contents of subfolder1, access is denied (user would need to have a condition allowing Prefix = “folder1/subfolder1/ for this to work)
+   - If user tries to list the contents of subfolder1, access is denied (user would need to have a condition allowing Prefix = “folder1/subfolder1/ for this to work)

 The following APIs are subject to Prefix/Delimiter conditions:
 - [GET Bucket (List Objects)](/docs/cloud-object-storage?topic=cloud-object-storage-compatibility-api-bucket-operations#compatibility-api-list-buckets)